Music Chords

 • From C - G# is an Augmented 5th or 8 half-steps

-It is important to understand the concept of stacking thirds when working with intervals.
-If you understand the stacking of thirds in forming triads, you are well on your way to understanding intervals in more complex music chords.
-C'mon, you're doing great!
+Understanding how chords are built by stacking thirds is essential when working with intervals.
+Once you grasp how triads are formed using major and minor thirds, you’re already well on your way to understanding the intervals used in more complex chords.
+C'mon, you're doing great! πŸ’ͺ

 piano line